 Housing costs in North Kingstown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Rhode Island.

-North Kingstown is a decidedly white-collar town, with fully 87.81% of the workforce employed in white-collar jobs, well above the national average.
-Overall, North Kingstown is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in North Kingstown who work in management occupations (15.66%), office and administrative support (12.62%), and teaching (9.77%).
+Unlike some towns, North Kingstown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in North Kingstown are a mix of both white- and blue-collar jobs.
+Overall, North Kingstown is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in North Kingstown who work in management occupations (13.58%), sales jobs (9.32%), and office and administrative support (9.13%).

 Also of interest is that North Kingstown has more people living here who work in computers and math than 95% of the places in the US.

 North Kingstown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in North Kingstown in 2010 was $42,200, which is upper middle income relative to Rhode Island, and wealthy relative to the rest of the US.
-This equates to an annual income of $168,800 for a family of four.
-However, North Kingstown contains both very wealthy and poor people as well.
+The per capita income in North Kingstown in 2018 was $47,612, which is wealthy relative to Rhode Island and the nation.
+This equates to an annual income of $190,448 for a family of four.

 The people who call North Kingstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Kingstown residents report their race to be White, followed by Asian.
-Important ancestries of people in North Kingstown include Italian, English, French, and German.
+Important ancestries of people in North Kingstown include Irish, English, Italian, French, and German.

 The most common language spoken in North Kingstown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Greek.